 - Strategically manage online and offline brand promotion

 - Increase contact volume and enhance awareness in the community

 - Plan and implement a marketing strategy/campaign

 - Write strong technical and marketing materials

 - Monitor activities and performance to ensure activities meet or exceed established plan

 Just as sales professionals must identify the companies who need their product or service; you must identify companies who could use your services.

 Sales professionals develop a large pipeline of potential customers, not just those who have an immediate need.
 Their prospective customer is anyone who could potentially use their product.
 The million dollar question is: How?

 They find new ways to identify customers.
 One way is by identifying similar products they may use.
 In your case, look at companies who already employ people who do what you do.
 Search LinkedIn for job titles and see which companies have your job.
 Or you could look at what companies are doing.
 Are they growing?
 Did they win a new contract?
 You can identify companies that will have a future need for the problem your services solve.

-Once you have identified these targets, you would create a sales pitch for each individual company based on what they would gain by using your service.
+Once you have identified these targets, create a sales pitch for each individual company based on what they would gain by using your service.

 Sales professionals participate in trade shows, industry events, and local events.
 Likewise, you should seek opportunities to attend and perhaps even speak at events in your area of expertise.

 Strong Communication Skills

-Every email, pitch, and proposal a salesperson sends and every conversation they have can determine whether they will get the sale or not.
+Every email, pitch, and proposal a salesperson sends and every conversation determines whether they will close the sale or not.
 Learn how to write and speak clearly and concisely.
 Write your message so that a prospective employer can see your value.
 In other words, explain the benefits of hiring you, not just your features (skills and abilities).